Violent crime trends refuel North Dakota attorney general's legislative push

 Filings in the nine-county South Central Judicial District, encompassing Burleigh and Morton counties, fell nearly 12%, to 26,280 filings in 2022, including a 17% drop in criminal filings.
 The district still had the most total filings of any in North Dakota last year.

-State Court Administrator Sally Holewa call the statewide drop in filing significant but not unusual.
+State Court Administrator Sally Holewa called the statewide drop in filings significant but not unusual.

 "It's not so much of a dramatic drop.
 I think it's more cyclical," she said.